Seek knowledge

 Good morning everyone,

-Our theme for this month: “Writing and reading”
+Our theme for this month: “Writing and Reading”

-Our thought for today: “It’s a great loss”
+Our thought for today: “Seek knowledge”

 God bless,